Long-Term Disability Attorneys

 Businesses with more than 15 people cannot fire someone with a long-term disability or individuals who miss work because they are caring for family members with a long-term disability, according to the Americans with Disabilities Act.
-While the act doesn’t provide a list of long-term disabilities, a list may include:
+While the act doesn’t provide a list of long-term disabilities, one may include:

 - Multiple sclerosis